Suscord/Fight-for-Feast-1.18/README.md

 Fight For Feast
 =

-a Minecraft Modification that adds World of Delightful Foods you can Explore, Fight and Eat.
+A Minecraft Modification that adds World of Delightful Foods you can Explore, Fight and Feast.

 ## Licensing
 Code and otherwise stated default to my [LICENSE file here](LICENSE)